gregoireborel/gcp_pipelines/dataflow-pipelines/README.md

 **Remember**: you code a streaming or batch pipeline.
 You package it as a template.
 You deploy it by running a job of said template.

 ### Types of data pipelines
 Dataflow has two data pipeline types, streaming (unbounded data) and batch (bounded data).
-Both types of pipeline run jobs that are defined in Dataflow templates (classic or flex).
+Both types of pipeline run jobs that are defined in Dataflow templates (Classic or Flex).

 Streamings jobs are typically run continously where as batch jobs are run on a schedule (e.g. daily).